-- 11.1 Transfers The transfer of an employee shall-will not constitute a promotion except as provided in Section 11.1.2(5). - 11.1.1 Intra-departmental Transfers The Employer may transfer an employee from one position to another position in the same class in his/hertheir department without prior approval of the Seattle Human Resources Director. - Other transfers may be made upon consent of the Department Head of the departments involved and with the Seattle Human Resources Director's approval as follows: - (1) Transfer in the same class from one department to another. - (2) Transfer to another class in the same or a different department in case of injury in line of duty either with the City service or with the armed forces in time of war, resulting in permanent partial disability, where showing is made that the transferee is capable of satisfactorily performing the duties of the new position.
+- 11.1 Transfers The transfer of an employee will not constitute a promotion except as provided in Section 11.1.2(5). - 11.1.1 Intra-departmental Transfers The Employer may transfer an employee from one position to another position in the same class in their department without prior approval of the Seattle Human Resources Director. - 11.1.2 Other transfers may be made upon consent of the Department Head of the departments involved and with the Seattle Human Resources Director's approval as follows: - (1) Transfer in the same class from one department to another. - (2) Transfer to another class in the same or a different department in case of injury in line of duty either with the City service or with the armed forces in time of war, resulting in permanent partial disability, where showing is made that the transferee is capable of satisfactorily performing the duties of the new position. - (3) Transfer, in lieu of layoff, may be made to a position in the same class to a different department, upon showing that the transferee is capable of satisfactorily performing the duties of the position, and that a regular employee or probationer is not displaced.
+The employee subject to layoff will have this opportunity for transfer provided there is no one on the reinstatement recall list for the same class for that department.
+If there is more than one employee eligible for transfer in lieu of layoff in the same job title, the employee names will be placed on a layoff transfer list in order of job class seniority.
+Eligibility to choose this opportunity to transfer is limited to those employees who have no rights to other positions in the application of the layoff language herein, including Section 11.3.4.